AUSTIN, Texas — Family members of the alleged victims of accused serial killer Raul Meza Jr. are demanding his case go to trial.

 “Our family has come to a unified decision…WE do NOT want to accept ANY settlement offer.
 We demand to take this to a jury trial and fight for the death penalty.”

-The letter is signed by Derly Ramirez, who was shot by Meza and survived; the Fraga family, family of homicide victim Jesse Fraga in 2023; the Page family, family of 8-year-old victim Kendra Page who was raped and killed in the 1980s; and the Lofton family, family of homicide victim Gloria Lofton in 2019.
+The letter is signed by Derly Ramirez, who was shot by Meza and survived; the Fraga family, who are the family of Jesse Fraga, a man Meza allegedly killed in 2023; the Page family, the family of 8-year-old victim Kendra Page, who was raped and killed by Meza in the 1980s; and the Lofton family, the family of Gloria Lofton, who Meza allegedly killed in 2019.

 Is the death penalty even probable?